 Basic Relations

-The library supports relations between points, points and intervals & relations between intervals (famous Allen's interval algebra).
+This library supports relations between points, points and intervals, and between intervals themselves, including Allen's famous interval algebra.

-• Point-Interval (PI) relations that between a point and an interval.
+• Point-Interval (PI) relations: between a point and an interval.

-• Distinct because no pair of definite intervals can be related by more than one of the relationships.
+• Distinct: No pair of definite intervals can be related by more than one relation.

-• Exhaustive because any pair of definite intervals are described by one of the relations.
+• Exhaustive: Every pair of definite intervals is described by one of the relations.

-• Qualitative because no specific time spans are considered.
+• Qualitative: No specific time spans are considered.

 relations.svg